IBM/blockchain-network-on-kubernetes/README.md

   $ kubectl exec -it blockchain-org1peer1-747d6bdff4-4kzts bash
   ```

-And use the following command to exit from the peer container:
+And the command to be used to exit from the peer container is:

   ```
   # exit